mark-gu/aws-robomaker-helloworld/README.md

     - Set *Stack name* to *RoboMaker-Common*
     - Save the output values for later use

-    **Note**: This step may have already been completed by your instructor.

 2. Navigate to **S3**, and click into the bucket deployed in the previous step.
     - Create a new directory named *utils*
     - Upload *cert_generator.zip* into the *utils* directory

-    **Note**: This step may have already been completed by your instructor.

 3. Navigate to **CloudFormation** and deploy [02-robomaker-cert_generator.yml](infrastructure/robomaker/templates/02-robomaker-cert_generator.yml).
     - Set *Stack name* to *RoboMaker-CertGenerator*
     - Set other parameters appropriately

-    **Note**: This step may have already been completed by your instructor.

 4. Navigate to **CloudFormation** and deploy [03-robomaker-fleet.yml](infrastructure/robomaker/templates/03-robomaker-fleet.yml).
     - Set *Stack name* to *RoboMaker-Fleet-Jetbots*